REB Member User Guide Overview

 Back to top

 When you log into EthOS, you arrive at a main dashboard, commonly referred to as the Work Area.
+You can think of your Work Area as your home page.
 As a dynamic system, the EthOS dashboard continually adjusts based on activity in your reviewer account.
-EthOS uses tiles (boxes) in the dashboard to provide key information to reviewers.

 1. Navigation Menu Bar and User Settings: The navigation bar appears on every page.
 Use it to quickly jump back to your Work Area, Help, and User Settings (top right).